 AltaVista Strategic Partners Listed by qilin Ransomware Group

-On June 10, 2026, the qilin ransomware group added AltaVista Strategic Partners to its leak site, confirming that internal files had been exfiltrated during a ransomware attack.
+On June 10, 2026, the qilin ransomware group added AltaVista Strategic Partners to its leak site, claiming that internal files had been exfiltrated during a ransomware attack.
 The incident affects anyone whose personal information was stored in the firm’s records, including clients, employees, and their family members whose details may have been included in contracts, background checks, or financial documents.

 Public reporting indicates that qilin operators gained access to AltaVista Strategic Partners’ systems, encrypted data, and then exfiltrated files before publishing proof on their leak portal.
 The exact number of individuals impacted remains unknown, but the exposed material consists of internal files that typically contain names, addresses, dates of birth, Social Security numbers, financial records, and correspondence.
 Available reporting describes the listing appearing on the qilin leak site hosted via the .onion link tracked by ransomware.live.
 No ransom payment deadline has been publicly confirmed in secondary coverage.